A Photo Timeline of Mercy Ramsey Carl

 development date

-on the photo above is Feb 6, 1940.
-Mother had said that after teaching
+on the photo above left is Feb 6, 1940.
+Mother had said that after

 at Baker School, she moved to Wooldridge Elementary, but the offer from